Ahmedsaed/Clndr/README.md

 ## TODOs
 - [ ] Design and implement the landing page
+	- [ ] update `Meeting` Word with other words (e.g. Event, Gathering, etc.) in a smooth transition
+	- [ ] shuffle through project pictures in feature section
+	- [ ] add a floating navigation bar
 - [ ] implement dashboard to show events created by user
 	- [X] Frontend design is implemented (needs to be connected to backend)
 	- [X] Apply rotation transition to the expand button icon